echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 performing the required network activity.
 Proxies are used for various purposes including load balancing, privacy and security.

 Traditionally, proxies are accessed by configuring a user's application or network settings, with traffic diverted to the proxy rather than the target destination.
 With "transparent" proxying, the proxy intercepts packets directed to the destination, making it seem as though the request is handled by the target destination itself.

 A key advantage of transparent proxies is that they work without requiring the configuration of user devices or software.
 They are commonly used by organisations to provide content filtering for devices that they don't own that are connected to their networks.
-For example, some education environments use transparent proxies to implement support for BYOD without needing to load software on third- party devices.
+For example, some education environments use transparent proxies to implement support for “bring your own device” (BYOD) without needing to load software on third- party devices.

 Transparent proxies use SNI data to understand whether a user is accessing inappropriate content without the need to inspect data beyond the SNI field.
-Because of this, encryption of the SNI field, as is the case with ECH, will disrupt the use of transparent proxies.
+Because of this, encryption of the SNI field, as is the case with ECH, will disrupt the use of transparent proxies, requiring far more intrusive data inspection to be undertaken instead.

 # The need for Operational security by Enterprises and Other Organisations

 ## Threat landscape

-The general threat landscape which was already very large (see {{SMART}}), has significantly increased since the COVID crisis.
+The general threat landscape which was already very large (see {{I-D.draft-mcfadden-smart-threat-changes}}), has significantly increased since the
+COVID crisis.
 Indeed as the crisis forced many enterprises and organizations to accelerate their digital transformation, it increased the opportunity for the cyber criminals and nation states to launch more attacks, leverage innovations to their advantages, better select their targets, increase their efficiency and increase their rewards, in particular with Ransomware based attacks.

+Attacks are now damaging Enterprises and Organizations (with ransomware being the number 1 issue by large) in increasing severity which materialises and started to be measured at macroscopic level in some countries:

+* €1B loss of revenue for French organizations from January to August 2022 {{LOSSINREVENUE}}
+* Loss in capitalisation between 1-5% {{LOSSINCAP}}
+* Degradation by credit notation agencies {{LOSSINCREDITSCORE}}

+Since the damage is so high, some cyber insurances companies in some countries prefer to pay the ransom to mitigate the damage which has the side effect of funding and encouraging cybercriminals to increase their attacks or pay a ransom to an embargoed country which is illegal!

-One implication from the COVID crisis is the acceleration of BYOD with the current reliance on remote working, which is another area where the use of transparent proxies can help.
-Alternative solutions are available but will require the use of more invasive software to be installed onto the guest device.
+Another implication from the COVID crisis is the acceleration of BYOD with the current reliance on remote working which created two types of side effects:
+* remote employees need to use a VPN an backhaul back to corporate networks, which brings all the risks that VPN may open
+* remote employees need to access a cloud proxy which requires an agent to be installed on the device to steer the traffic to the right place.

-Any restrictions on the use of BYOD will also affect contractors and other third parties that need to connect to one or more enterprise networks on a temporary basis.
-In such circumstances, requiring software or custom configurations to be installed on those devices may be problematic, especially for contractors that work across multiple organisations.
-One solution could be for dedicated equipment for each client, however this will have potentially significant cost considerations.
+This amplified some complications such as any restrictions on the use of BYOD will also affect contractors and other third parties that need to connect to one or more enterprise networks on a temporary basis.
+In such circumstances, requiring software or custom configurations to be installed on those devices may be problematic (see {{I-D.draft-taddei-smart-cless-introduction}}, especially for contractors that work across multiple organisations.
+Among all mitigation considerations, costs and complexity prevail.

-## Implications to Enterprises and Organizations

-Attacks are now damaging Enterprises and Organizations in increasing severity which

-* Loss of revenue with an average between 11-24%
-* Loss in capitalisation between 1-5%
-* Degradation by credit notation agencies

-Since the damage is so high, some cyber insurances companies in some countries prefer to pay the ransom to mitigate the damage which has the unfortunate side effect of funding and encouraging cybercriminals to increase their attacks!

-## The main requirements

-Enterprises and Organizations need to protect themselves for a vast number of reasons, mainly:

-* Reduce their Risks.
-And in particular as part of any Cyber Resilience strategy.
-* Protect their Reputation.
-The term Reputation includes many aspects way beyond the traditional enterprises and organization assets (data, etc.).
-* Comply to a growing diverse set of Policies, Regulations, Certifications, Labeling and Guidelines.
-This set of artifacts is increasing by countries and regions in the world, by the nature of the object of the artifact (just in the EU: NIS, EBAG, DORA, NIS2, etc.), by the changes of roles (e.g. the ENISA is now carrying a Certification Mandate), etc.
+## Examples of regulatory implications

 Clear audit trails of any communications between parties are required in the finance sector amongst others for compliance purposes.
 If it